simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

 ## Adding Sound

+### Task 0 - Local Server

+- You will need to use a local server such as the python SimpleHTTPServer for this tutorial.
+Read through [this page](https://github.com/processing/p5.js/wiki/Local-server) from the lovely p5 peoples which explains more about local servers.

+- Then, make sure you start your work (make a blank sketch with relevant files and folders) on the local disk of the machine you are working on.
+This means working in the Documents folder in your username path.
+Once you have made a blank sketch in the Documents folder, then continue to the next point:

+- OK, now open the terminal application by hitting cmd+spacebar to open spotlight, then type "terminal" and hit enter.

+- In terminal, type the letters "cd" and then spacebar. "cd" means current directory, and you are telling the terminal to "look" at a particular file...
+Now drag your blank sketch folder that you just made into the terminal window.
+You will see that it populates with the file path of the folder.

+- Hit enter, you are now telling the terminal application to "look" inside that folder.

+- Still in terminal, now type ```python -m SimpleHTTPServer 8000``` and hit enter.
+You should see a response saying "Serving HTTP on 0.0.0.0 port 8000 ..."

+- Now head open Chrome and in the address bar type localhost:8000 and it will load your page.
+You may not see anything yet if it's a blank sketch!

-You will need to use a local server such as Mongoose, XAMPP or MAMP for this tutorial.
-Make sure that when you load your page, you are loading via the localhost address rather than the file path address.
+- Make sure that when you load your page, you are loading via the localhost address rather than the file path address.

 ### Task 1 - Soundfile